-A Cryptocurrency wallet is software programs that allows individuals to safely store and manage digital assets such as fungible assets like bitcoin, and non-fungible assets like NFTs, both commonly addressed as crypto assets.
+A Cryptocurrency wallet is a software program that allows individuals to safely store and manage digital assets such as fungible assets like bitcoin, and non-fungible assets like NFTs, both commonly addressed as crypto assets.
 Cryptocurrency wallets are essential components of the cryptocurrency ecosystem, as they enable users to securely store their digital assets, as well as carry out financial transactions across multiple blockchain networks.

 What Are Crypto Assets?